nod-ai/AMD-SHARK-devtools/README.md

 When it is time to update the pins in this file, bring the dependencies of interest to the desired commit (and land it in the corresponding dependency repo).
-Then, from the project to be updated, run `shark-ws pin`.
+Then, from the project to be updated, run `amdshark-ws pin`.

 Example:

 ```
-cd ~/shark/sample-project
+cd ~/amdshark/sample-project
-shark-ws pin --require-upstream
+amdshark-ws pin --require-upstream
 ```

 Note that the `--require-upstream` flag enables an (expensive) safety check